cancel

 Making moves

 Sure, the market landscape has shifted, but Firefox is still innovating.
 Features like Pocket integration and container tabs are great.
 Let's focus on making Firefox the best browser for power users again.
+Would you like to explore how life coaching services can help you navigate these changes and achieve your goals?

 No one uses Pocket.
 Honestly, I asked over a million people on social media if anyone used Pocket and minus the 4,709 people who said they did, the other 301,444 people who answered my poll said they do not.